 All art items which are entered are hung.
 There is no “pre-selection” process where some are accepted and others are rejected.
 If you submit artwork, and it is family-friendly and wired properly, it will be part of our show.

 To submit your entries use our BVAA Online Submission Form.
-The deadline to submit is midnight on Saturday, March 5th, 2022.
+The deadline to submit is midnight on Saturday, July 15th, 2023.
 To submit your entries use our BVAA Online Submission Form.
-Work must be dropped off by Saturday, March 5th, 2022 at 3pm.
+Work must be dropped off on either Saturday, July 8th, 2023 or Saturday, July 15th, 2023 between 10am and 3pm.
 All work which is brought in will be hung (as long as it is properly wired and is family-friendly).
-If you have one, please bring along a photo of each of your source artwork items, so we can hang those alongside your artwork.
+If you have one, please bring along a printout of each of your source artwork items, so we can hang those alongside your artwork.
 That way visitors can see what you were working with.
 If you don’t have printouts, let us know the artist & work title and we’ll track down and print those out for you.

 Judge to be announced

-To see what the Carbon Copies vibe is about, check out these previous shows!
+To see what the Carbon Copies vibe is about, check out these videos from our previous shows!

 Address any questions via our BVAA Contact Information